nuxt/website-v2/content/en/guides/internals-glossary/context.md

 <base-alert type="info>

 A client-side call to `redirect` always throws the error `ERR_REDIRECT`.
-This is to block Nuxt from doing any tasks between the time redirect call happens until browser starts navigation.
+This is to block Nuxt from doing any tasks between the time redirect call happens until the browser starts navigation.

-To avoid an unexpected flash of an error page after this call, make sure to return the `redirect()` call when used in `asyncData()`.
-This will gracefully handle the default error.
+To avoid an unexpected flash of an error page, make sure to return the `redirect()` when used in `asyncData()`.
+This will gracefully handle the error.
 See [issue 8594](https://github.com/nuxt/nuxt.js/issues/8594#issuecomment-754120298).

 </base-alert>